Skip to main content

 Mental model

-A Stable AMM pool is an interpolated lookup-table AMM whose vaults also escrow OpenBook limit orders, just like AMM v4.
-The key difference is that the price discovery curve is not hardcoded — it is a sparse array that the admin can populate and update.
-Operations are similar to AMM v4: direct swap (user ↔ pool), deposit / withdraw (LP ops), crank (MonitorStep), and admin upkeep (UpdateModelData, SetParams).
+A Stable AMM pool is an interpolated lookup-table AMM that holds all of its liquidity in its own vaults.
+The key difference from a constant-product pool is that the price-discovery curve is not hardcoded — it is a sparse array baked into the pool’s ModelDataInfo account.
+The currently callable operations are direct swap (user ↔ pool), deposit / withdraw (LP ops), and WithdrawPnl (admin fee sweep).
+The OpenBook crank (MonitorStep) — long dormant since the pool stopped posting orders — and the pool-setup/admin instructions have been removed.

 When Stable AMM is the right choice